-In this connection, we would like to bring to the attention of your Excellency's Government information we have received concerning allegations of trafficking in persons, including children, for purposes of forced labour, affecting tenant farmers and their families in tobacco farms in Malawi, as well as the related lack of accountability and access to effective remedy for victims of these serious human rights violations and serious crimes, including contemporary forms of slavery.
+In this connection, we would like to bring to the attention of your company, information we have received concerning allegations of trafficking in persons, including children, for purposes of forced labour, affecting tenant farmers and their families in tobacco farms in Malawi, as well as the related lack of accountability and access to effective remedy for victims of these serious human rights violations and serious crimes, including contemporary forms of slavery.
+According to the information received, Limbe Leaf Tobacco Company would be one of the main leaf buyers in Malawi, which according with information available on your website, would be a subsidiary of Universal Corporation.